rollup/rollup/docs/configuration-options/index.md

 Determines if absolute external paths should be converted to relative paths in the output.
 This does not only apply to paths that are absolute in the source but also to paths that are resolved to an absolute path by either a plugin or Rollup core.

 For `true`, an external import like `import "/Users/Rollup/project/relative.js"` would be converted to a relative path.
 When converting an absolute path to a relative path, Rollup does _not_ take the `file` or `dir` options into account, because those may not be present e.g. for builds using the JavaScript API.
 Instead, it assumes that the root of the generated bundle is located at the common shared parent directory of all modules that were included in the bundle.
 Assuming that the common parent directory of all modules is `"/Users/Rollup/project"`, the import from above would likely be converted to `import "./relative.js"` in the output.
-If the output chunk is itself nested in a sub-directory by choosing e.g. `chunkFileNames: "chunks/[name].js"`, the import would be `"../relative.js"`.
+If the output chunk is itself nested in a subdirectory by choosing e.g. `chunkFileNames: "chunks/[name].js"`, the import would be `"../relative.js"`.

 As stated before, this would also apply to originally relative imports like `import "./relative.js"` that are resolved to an absolute path before they are marked as external by the [`external`](#external) option.